Universal Time-Series Representation Learning: A Survey: Data-Centric Approaches

 \subsubsection{Sample Selection}

 Sample selection aims to effectively choose the best samples from available training data for a particular learning scenario.
 An early study adopting sample selection for time-series representation learning is proposed by \citet{P91_franceschi2019unsupervised}.
 This work uses time-based negative sampling which determines several negative samples by independently choosing sub-series from other time series at random, whereas a sub-series within the referenced time series is consider a positive sample.
 This technique encourages representations of the input time segment and its sampled sub-series to be close to each other.
-MTRL\,\cite{P01_chen2021deep} utilizes discriminative samples to design a distance-weighted sampling strategy for achieving high convergence speed and accuracy.
+MTRL\,\cite{P01_chen2021deep} selects discriminative pairs using a distance-weighted sampling strategy that, based on the pairwise dynamic time warping\,(DTW) distance matrix, assigns higher sampling probabilities to more similar pairs\,(i.e., those with smaller DTW distances) after converting distances into a probability matrix.
+This approach helps achieve faster convergence and higher accuracy.
+Here, the term \emph{discriminative} refers to negatives yielding a higher gradient signal\,(e.g., informative ones) and contributing more to representation shaping.